Daughter of the creator of Trofin on reprisals following the complaint: "Since my dad retired, they don't care."

 Raúl González Hernández, creador del Trofin, y su hija Elizabeth González Aznar © Collage Facebook / Raúl González Hernández

-Raúl González Hernández, creator of Trofin, and his daughter Elizabeth González Aznar.Photo © Collage Facebook / Raúl González Hernández
+Raúl González Hernandez, creator of Trofin, and his daughter Elizabeth González AznarPhoto © Collage Facebook / Raúl González Hernández

 Facebook Capture / Elizabeth González Aznar

-In her message, she recalled that in the past, she had chosen silence in similar circumstances after the loss of her mother, but now, with her father still alive, she could not remain silent.
+In her message, she recalled that in the past, she had chosen silence in similar circumstances following the loss of her mother, but now, with her father still alive, she could not remain silent.

 Frequently Asked Questions about Dr. Raúl González Hernández and the Antianemic Trofin